MCV-2020-M1-Project/Team6/README.md

 example run:

-python retrieval_evaluation.py -q qsd1_w1 -d 'bgr_concat_hist' -m 'corr' -k 5
+python retrieval_evaluation.py -q qsd1_w1 -d 'bgr_concat_hist' -m 'corr' -k 5 -s

 args:
 -q {name of the query set - it has to be inside datasets directory}
 -d {descriptor name from descriptor_lib.py}
 -m {metric from distance_metrics_lib.py}
 -k {number of most similar paintings to find}
+-s {if on cbir gets k bigger results (like for correlation or intersection) and k lower results (as for euclidean, l1 or x2 distances)}

 3. to get results for background removal for an image for all methods run background_removal.py